trolund/llm-spoon/README.md

 # LLM Spoon for Hammerspoon

-Simple spoon for rewriting selected text.
+Simple spoon for rewriting selected text via an LLM from Cohere.

+The Spoon contains four prompts designed to assist users with their writing: Rewrite, which improves sentence structure, grammar, and spelling; Summarize, which provides a concise summary of a longer text; and Translate, which offers translation services between Danish and English.

 ## Installation